lawshe/comentario/README.md

 ## To Do
 - Add tests for components
 - When deleting text via backspace button, if username, then remove entire username
-- Fix position of user suggestion list for small screens
 - Improve user suggestions.
 Data is sorted by user.username but user.name is also being used to match the input text